-Join Doug Winnie for an in-depth discussion in this video Navigating the updated home screen, part of Up and Running with Xbox One.
+Join Doug Winnie for an in-depth discussion in this video Navigating the updated home screen, part of Learning Xbox One.

 - The Xbox Start screen now has a number of new features to help you use your Xbox more easily.
 The start screen now supports a background image or color that you can use to personalize your console.
 There are three options.
 You can select color, use image from a game achievement, or use your own image that you can download from an attached drive connected to your Xbox.
 To change the background you need to go to the Settings App.
 On the left at the bottom, you'll see "My Xbox."
 Go ahead and select that to continue.